X-RAY Inspection For PCB

 XRAY imaging, given that well-trained technicians are operating the equipment and interpreting the results, can detect a multitude of processing problems including:

 - VOIDS are the result of improper reflow profiles which exhibit entrapped flux gasses.
 The best way to view voids is to use a lower voltage and amperage, while the board lays flat along the X and Y axis.
 The technician will either manually or with the aid of analyzing software determine the percentage of void and match that against the IPC inspection criteria.
+X-ray inspection of leadless devices is required in order to determining the void percentage and location under leadless devices.

 - POPCORNING is the breaking open or de-lidding of the package top from within the package due to moisture.
 The eruption may break the die from the substrate, it may pull wire bonds from pads or delaminate the package substrate itself.
 The x-ray technician can spot this defect when extreme cases of popcorning occur.
+X-ray inspection of the PCB will assist in determining whether pop-corning has occurred.

 Some of the more common ones are illustrated further below: